King IVTM Report by Principle at 27 Oct 2023 | ||

 The Board is ultimately responsible for the governance of compliance with applicable laws and adopted, codes and standards in setting the direction for how compliance should be approached and addressed.
 Compliance is considered by the Board not only for the obligations it creates but also the rights and protection it affords.

-The regulatory universe is continually monitored by management to identify changes and developments that may have an impact on the Group.
-New legislation that impacts the Group is discussed at the relevant Board Committee meetings as well as at the Board meetings.
 Growthpoint Properties annually submits a REIT compliance declaration and an annual compliance certificate to the JSE, confirming its compliance with the JSE Listings Requirements.

 The Group has a formal mandatory authorisation process for dealings in the Company’s shares, formal policies and procedures for accepting and granting gifts, disclosure of conflicts of interest and anti-corruption as well as formal levels of authority and delegated signing authorities for business transactions.

 There were no material or repeated regulatory penalties, sanctions or fines for contraventions of, or non-compliance with, statutory obligations.
-No compliance inspections by environmental regulators had taken place during the period under review and no incidences of non-compliance with environmental laws were identified.
-The Company has updated and reviewed its Environmental policy to ensure compliance with environmental laws and the SET Committee’s terms of reference have been enhanced regarding environmental considerations. | Ethical Culture Good Performance Effective Control Legitimacy | K IV™ P13 Prac 18 K IV™ P13 Prac 19 K IV™ P13 Prac 20 K IV™ P13 Prac 21.a K IV™ P13 Prac 21.b K IV™ P13 Prac 21.c K IV™ P13 Prac 22 K IV™ P13 Prac 23.a K IV™ P13 Prac 23.b K IV™ P13 Prac 23.c K IV™ P13 Prac 23.d K IV™ P13 Prac 24 K IV™ P13 Prac 25 | |
+No compliance inspections by environmental regulators had taken place during the period under review and no incidences of non-compliance with environmental laws were identified. | Ethical Culture Good Performance Effective Control Legitimacy | K IV™ P13 Prac 18 K IV™ P13 Prac 19 K IV™ P13 Prac 20 K IV™ P13 Prac 21.a K IV™ P13 Prac 21.b K IV™ P13 Prac 21.c K IV™ P13 Prac 22 K IV™ P13 Prac 23.a K IV™ P13 Prac 23.b K IV™ P13 Prac 23.c K IV™ P13 Prac 23.d K IV™ P13 Prac 24 K IV™ P13 Prac 25 | |

 ![]() Principle 14 | The governing body should ensure that the organisation remunerates fairly, responsibly and transparently so as to promote the achievement of strategic objectives and positive outcomes in the short, medium and long term. | ||